Real Normal Operators and Williamson's Normal Form: Introduction

 Williamson's theorem characterizing positive definite real matrices of even order is fairly well-known and is a very useful result.
 We begin by stating this theorem, which we are going to generalize.
 Let $n$ be a natural number.
 Suppose $A$ is a strictly positive (hence invertible) real matrix of order $2n\times 2n$.
 Then there exists a symplectic matrix $L$ of order $2n\times 2n$ and a strictly positive diagonal matrix $P$ of order $n\times n$, such that where $L^T$ denotes the transpose of $L.$ Here the matrix $P$ is uniquely determined up to permutation and the diagonal entries are known as symplectic eigenvalues of $A$.

+Symplectic transformations appear naturally in several physical models in classical mechanics, quantum mechanics, optics etc. For example, the collection of $2n\times 2n$ symplectic matrices, $n\in \mathbb{N}$, arises as the group of linear transformations preserving the classical Poisson Brakets and the canonical commutation relations (CCR) among the $n$ pairs of position and momentum observables \cite{ADMS95}.
+A similar situation occurs in the infinite dimensional situation also, in the context of Shales's theorem on the Bogoliubov automorphisms of Weyl commutation relations\cite{Sha62, BhSr}.
+In these scenarios, symplectic transformations play the role similar to that played by unitary or orthogonal transformations in Euclidean geometry.
+Thus the importance of Williamson's normal form in these contexts is similar to the importance of spectral theorem in linear algebra.

-This theorem was first proved by J. Williamson in \cite{Wil36}.
+The theorem mentioned in the first paragraph was first proved by J. Williamson in \cite{Wil36}.
 It has been extensively used to understand the symplectic geometry and has applications in Harmonic Analysis and Physics (See \cite{Gos11}).
-In recent years there is somewhat renewed interest in the field (\cite{BhJa15},\cite{IdGaWo17}) in view of its relevance in quantum information theory and its usefulness to understand symmetries of finite mode quantum Gaussian states \cite{Par13}.
-We wish to extend some of the results of Parthasarathy \cite{Par13}, to infinite mode Gaussian systems (see \cite{BhJoSr18}) and for the purpose we need a generalisation of the Williamson's theorem to separable infinite dimensional Hilbert spaces.
+In recent years there is somewhat renewed interest in the field \cite{BhJa15,IdGaWo17} in view of its relevance in quantum information theory and its usefulness to understand symmetries of finite mode quantum Gaussian states \cite{Par13}.
+We wish to extend some of the results of Parthasarathy \cite{Par13}, to infinite mode Gaussian systems (see \cite{BhJoSr18}) and for the purpose we need a generalization of the Williamson's theorem to separable infinite dimensional Hilbert spaces.
 Of course, such a generalization would be of independent interest.
-Here we are precisely in the same situation as B\"ottcher and Pietsch \cite{Bot12}, namely we are unable to find any source in literature where such a theorem has been worked out.
+Here we are precisely in the same situation as B\"ottcher and Pietsch \cite{Bot12} regarding operator theory on real Hilbert spaces, namely we are unable to find any source in literature where such a theorem has been worked out.
 The main goal of the present paper is to fill this apparent gap.
 In the process we find shortcuts and simplifications of some known results on real normal operators.